 Just for STARR STREET subscribers, here's an exclusive inside look at my experiences writing GOTHAM: DAWN OF DARKNESS, the official prequel novel to the hit FOX TV show, Gotham.
-The book drops at all bookstores on January 31.
+The book is on sale at all bookstores.
 You can order it now!

 Also, please make sure you JOIN STARR STREET, my official newsletter, for more exclusive content and free stuff (including free copies of Gotham: Dawn of Darkness!)